altaigner/altaigner/README.md

 Hello!
 My name is Aigner.

-I'm a STEM professional who is transitioning into tech.
-I'm currently building a foundation in product quality, workflows, and user experience.
-My focus is developing the technical skills that will allow me to bridge the gap between creative ideas and great execution.
+I'm a STEM professional transitioning into tech, leveraging my experience in product quality and workflow optimization.
+With a foundation in refining processes and testing protocols, I’m now honing technical skills that will allow me to transform creative ideas into impactful execution.

 What I'm working on: